-Notoriously late in confirming participation, selection method, and the entry itself, Russia have not yet announced their 2022 attendance but it seems likely they will be at the contest.
+Notoriously late in confirming selection method and the entry itself, Russia will be in Turin in 2022.

 Apparently, San Marino will be holding a national selection in San Marino itself, Una voce per San Marino.
 Further details still to come.

 The Serbian national selection, Beovizija, will return in February 2022.

 EMA, the Slovenian national selection, will once again be used to select the Slovenian entry.

 There will be a new national selection show to choose the 2022 Spanish entry, called Benivisión, which will take place in Benidorm in January.
 It has been described as a spiritual successor to the Benidorm International Song Festival.
 The 14 entries taking part have been revealed and include former Eurovision artist Azúcar Moreno who finished 5th at the 1990 contest.
 All 14 entries can be heard in full on RTVE’s website.

 Melodifestivalen, the biggest national selection of all, returns for 2022.
 The first semi-final takes place on 5 February, with the grand final on 12 March.